emr-dk/ml_kmeans/README.md

 # Introduction
-This is an implementation of the kmeans algorithm in python.
-The algorithm is implemented in the file kmeans.py.
-The file kmeans.py contains a class called KMeans which implements the algorithm.
-The class has the following methods:
+This is an implementation of the kmeans algorithm in Python.
-* __init__(self, k, max_iter=100, tol=1e-4, verbose=False)
-* fit(self, X)
-* predict(self, X)
-* get_centroids(self)
-* get_labels(self)

-The class is initialized with the following parameters:
-* k: the number of clusters
-* max_iter: the maximum number of iterations
-* tol: the tolerance for the stopping criterion
-* verbose: if True, the algorithm will print the number of iterations

 ## Mathematical background
 The kmeans algorithm is an algorithm for clustering data.
 The algorithm takes as input a set of data points and a number k and outputs k clusters.
 The algorithm works as follows: